yosefk/checkedthreads/README.md

 });
 ```

-Absolutely boneheaded code, but you get the idea. i and j go from 0 to 99; currently there's no way to specify
+Absolutely boneheaded code, but you get the idea. i and j go from 0 to 99.
+Currently there's no way to specify
 a start other than 0 or an increment other than 1.
 There's also no way to control "grain size" -
-each index is a separately scheduled task, so it should do a non-trivial amount of work, or the scheduling
+**each index is a separately scheduled task**.
+So a non-trivial amount of work should be done per index,
-overhead will dwarf any gains from running on several cores.
+or the scheduling overhead will dwarf any gains from running on several cores.

 For a better example, here's parallel sorting:
 ```C++